-Brad has served as Editor-in-Chief since Japanator.com was started in 2006.
+Brad helped found Japanator.com in 2006, and currently serves as an Associate Editor.
 He's covered all aspects of the industry, but has a particular preference for the business-end of things, and is an avid seinen and josei manga reader.
 You'll also find him following Japanese politics!

 As you all might remember, I spilled my guts and admitted my love for Taiga.
 Since then, things have been going well.
 She's making her way over here in the next couple of weeks.
 Kagami has come to terms with all of this, and the three of us should be living together happily.

 But, I have one addition to my confession that is sure to set my waifu situation in trouble.
 You know the second Toradora!
 OP, "Silky Heart"?
 If not, I'll remind you: